UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 - Total course
 - Author: Richel

+## Course as a whole

+## Commits

+I was interested in the commits: who of us committed when?

 ![Commits per hour](commit_hours.png)

 ![Commits per day of the week](commit_wdays.png)

+I see that some of us work outside of working hours and in the weekends.
+Maybe this puts too much stress on us?

+On the other hand: I am super happy with working at my weirder hours :-)

+## To discuss at a meeting

 If a coordinator does not have the proper time to do his/her job, consider reducing the amount of teaching hours for that